 Sasse, M.A., Brostoff, S., and Weirich, D. "Transforming the 'Weakest Link' a Human/Computer Interaction Approach to Usable and Effective Security," BT Technology Journal (19:3) 2001, p.
 122. The researchers investigated the behaviors of users regarding the use of passwords.
-The researchers concluded that undesirable behaviors associated with the use of passwords originate from the failure to understand the attributes of memorizability, incompatible task demands, and lack of training, support, and proper motivation. questionnaires and in-depth The frequency of using passwords can positively affect memorizability.
+The researchers concluded that undesirable behaviors associated with the use of passwords originate from the failure to understand the attributes of memorizability, incompatible task demands, and lack of training, support, and proper motivation. password security.
+The researchers used web-based questionnaires and followed up with semi- structured in- depth interviews.
+The researchers conducted a qualitative study using questionnaires and in-depth interviews among users.
+The frequency of using passwords can positively affect memorizability.
 Passwords that require100% accurate recall are not good for infrequently used systems.
 Heavily or frequently used passwords are more regularly confused than infrequently used passwords.
 Recalling robust passwords that are rare or non-meaningful is an impossible task for humans.
 People who have a strong password are viewed as "paranoid" or "antisocial".
 Sharing passwords is considered a sign of trust among colleagues and friends.
 Most users underestimate the potential damage caused by compromised. passwords.
 Warkentin, M., Davis, K., and Bekkering, E. "Introducing the Check-Off Password System (COPS): An Advancement in User Authentication Methods and Information Security," Journal of Organizational and The study proposes that the Check off Password System (COPS) is more secure than self- selected passwords.
-The study analyzes control experiment.
-There were 352 participants, all The study indicates that COPS is a better alternative to current user authentication method.
+The study analyzes The researchers conducted a control experiment.
+There were 352 participants, all college students.
+The study indicates that COPS is a better alternative to current user authentication method.
 The study suggests that end users perceive all password procedures tests to have equal usefulness; however, the perceived ease of use of the COPS method is equivalent to an established high security password, and the COPS interface does not negatively affect user performance compared with that of a high security password.

-Enc User Computing (16:3) the differences

-200 4, p.
-41 (18 pages). between using

-COPS and three
+End User Computing (16:3) 2004, p.
+41 (18 pages). the differences between using , p (pagee).
+COPS and three traditional password procedures.

-traditional password

-procedures.